cogment/cogment-doc/docs/reference/python.md

 `tick_id`: _int_ - The time step that the observation relates to.

 `timestamp`: _int_ - Unix style Epoch timestamp in nanoseconds (time since 00:00:00 UTC Jan 1, 1970).
+Undefined if actor status is `ActorStatus.UNAVAILABLE`.

 `observation`: _protobuf class instance_ - Observation received from the environment.
 The class of the observation is defined as observation space for the actor class.
 This is specified in section `actor_classes:observation:space` in the spec file for the appropriate/receiving actor class.
+Undefined if actor status is `ActorStatus.UNAVAILABLE`.

+## class cogment.ActorStatus(enum.Enum)

+Enum representing the status of actors.

+-   UNKNOWN: Should not be used.
+-   ACTIVE: The actor is active and responding to observations normally.
+-   UNAVAILABLE: The actor is unavailable.
+-   DEFAULT: The actor is acting by default (responding with default action defined in parameters).
+The environment will not see this kind of actor because a "default" actor looks active to the environment.

 ## class RecvAction